ksator/junos-automation-with-NAPALM/README.md

 {u'is_alive': True}
 >>>
 ```
-load a configuration to the device
+Load a configuration to the device
 ```
 # more hostname_config.txt
 system {